Vehicle registration plate

 Two Fiat 500s, which are operated in Madrid by the same company.
 Note that both vehicle registration plates finish in MYF.
 This is due to the company buying these en masse.

-A vehicle registration plate, also known as a number plate (British, Indian, Pakistani English and Australian English), license plate (American English) or licence plate (Canadian English), is a metal or plastic plate attached to a motor vehicle or trailer for official identification purposes.
+A vehicle registration plate, also known as a number plate (British, Indian, Pakistani, Australian, and New Zealand English), license plate (American English) or licence plate (Canadian English), is a metal or plastic plate attached to a motor vehicle or trailer for official identification purposes.
 All countries require registration plates for commercial road vehicles such as cars, trucks, and motorcycles, for hire.
 Whether they are required for other vehicles, such as bicycles, boats, or tractors, may vary by jurisdiction.
 The registration identifier is a numeric or alphanumeric ID that uniquely identifies the vehicle or vehicle owner within the issuing region's vehicle register.
 In some countries, the identifier is unique within the entire country, while in others it is unique within a state or province.
 Whether the identifier is associated with a vehicle or a person also varies by issuing agency.
 There are also electronic license plates.